-The Deputy Headteacher (Behaviour) is responsible for drawing up the Anti-Bullying Policy in conjunction with the Ethos SLT Cluster and the Head of Social Sciences Faculty with responsibility for PSHE.
-(Names available from Reception).
-Anti-Bullying is a subject taught and discussed in PSHE lessons each year and these lessons are drawn up by the Head of Social Sciences in conjunction with the Heads of Year and with reference to survey responses from parents and students, having due regard to updated information and suggestions from external agencies such as NSPCC, Childline, Police, DfE and LBC.
+The member of SLT (Behaviour) is responsible for drawing up the Anti-Bullying Policy in conjunction with the Behaviour and Welfare SLT Cluster and the PSHE co-ordinator.
+Anti-Bullying is a subject taught and discussed in PSHE lessons each year and these lessons are drawn up by the PSHE co-ordinator in conjunction with the Heads of Year and with reference to survey responses from parents and students, having due regard to updated information and suggestions from external agencies.